anarkiwi/vessel/README.md

 and then a command, and then a fixed number of data bytes (depending on the command - unless otherwise specified, a command is followed by 0 data bytes).

-By default, NMI on external input is off, all MIDI channels are masked and all status messages will be masked (no MIDI messages will be sent to the C64) and MIDI through is disabled.
+By default, transparent mode is off, NMI on external input is off, all MIDI channels are masked and all status messages will be masked (no MIDI messages will be sent to the C64) and MIDI through is disabled.

 |byte|command     |arg bytes|description
 |----|------------|---------|--------------------------------------------------------------------------